CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2b-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/lb16.png)

-   >**Note:** We need to unsubscribe from the feed, because in Exercise 4 we subscribed to AVD feed using a different user.
+   >**NOTE**: We need to unsubscribe from the feed, because in Exercise 4 we subscribed to AVD feed using a different user.

 1. Click on **Subscribe** button.